unreal4u/telegram-api/README.md

 [![Telegram](http://trellobot.doomdns.org/telegrambadge.svg)](https://t.me/PHPBotAPI)

+The only thing that is not included in this library (yet) is the Passport support.
+This will be implemented soon though!

-All known bugs can be found in the form of issues or pull requests.
+All other known bugs can be found in the form of issues or pull requests.
 Found a new bug?
 Feel free to [submit a PR](https://github.com/unreal4u/telegram-api/pulls) or
 [create an issue](https://github.com/unreal4u/telegram-api/issues)!
 Not sure if you've found a new bug?
 You can always ask in the [special group](https://t.me/PHPBotAPI) :)